HowardFedTec/BlazorSignalR/README.md

 This is a .Net 9 Blazor Interactive Server Side application.

 The reason for this is I have another working application that uses Smartcard authentication.
 The built in Blazor signalR works without a problem except for when adding SignalR.
+So here is a bare bones minimal implementation to demostrate the problem.

 Environment:
 Windows 11